-With this summer treat, babies get their daily dose of vegetables.
-The Kids Activities Blog shares recipes such as Berry Red Veggie, Orange Carrot Mango and Lime Green Popsicles (spoiler: this one includes spinach!).
+Babies get their daily dose of vegetables with these colorful popsicles.
+The Kids Activities Blog shares recipes such as Berry Red Veggie, Orange Carrot Mango and Lime Green Popsicles (spoiler: this one includes iron-rich spinach!).

-Your babe will get to taste the rainbow with these beautiful frozen treats.
-There's prep work involved to blend and then layer smoothies in each of the rainbow colors, so save this one for a special occasion like a birthday.
-Get the recipes at The First Year Blog.
+Taste the rainbow with these beautiful frozen treats.
+There's prep work involved to blend and then layer smoothies in each of the rainbow colors, so save this one for a special occasion like a birthday or holiday.
+Get the recipe at The First Year Blog.

-Consider this a baby-fied version of the summer favorite strawberries and whipped cream.
-Full-fat yogurt replaces cream in this version.
+Consider this a baby-fied version of the summer favorite strawberries with whipped cream.
+Full-fat vanilla yogurt replaces cream in this version and adds a little extra sweetness.
 Head to Pint Sized Baker for the recipe.